WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 			This file must be titled "codeml.ctl" (the default name given by PAML).

-	-n	if "--codeml" is selected, you may specify the number of CPUs to run CodeML.
+	-t	if "--codeml" is selected, you may specify the number of CPUs to run CodeML.
 CodeML itself cannot be parallelized, but AlignmentProcessor can call multiple instances of CodeML to shorten overall run time.
 (Default = 1)